-As of March 31, 2023, we had cash and cash equivalents, restricted cash and investment securities of \$318.5 million.
+As of September 30, 2023, we had cash and cash equivalents, restricted cash, and investment securities of \$662.1 million.
 Until such time, if ever, as we can generate substantial cash flows from successfully commercializing our proprietary product candidates, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances and marketing, royalty monetization financings, distribution, and licensing arrangements.
-We believe that our cash and cash equivalents will fund our operations into 2025 assuming the achievement of \$100.0 million of first commercial sale milestone in the United States and into the first half of 2025 if the \$75.0 million of first commercial sale milestone in any of the five contractually defined European countries as of or prior to July 2, 2023 under the CSL Behring Agreement.
+Based on our current operating plan, research and development plans and our timing expectations related to the progress of our programs and following the Reorganization, we believe that our cash and cash equivalents and investment securities will fund our operations into the second quarter of 2027.
+We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
+We expect that we will require additional funding if we decide to advance AMT-130 for our Huntington's disease gene therapy program or any of our other product candidates into late stage clinical development.
 Our material cash requirements include the following contractual and other obligations: